ericandrewlewis/say-yes-to-https/setup-https.md

 A web server needs a private key and an SSL certificate (which includes a public key) to serve HTTPS.

-[SSLMate](https://sslmate.com/) is an easy-to-use, commercial certificate authority.
+An SSL certificate should be acquired from a trusted certificate authority.

+[SSLMate](https://sslmate.com/) is a nice command-line tool to purchase certificates.

-[Let's Encrypt](https://letsencrypt.com) is a free certificate authority, currently in beta.
+[Let's Encrypt](https://letsencrypt.com) is a new free certificate authority.
 Public beta opens in December 2015.

 ## Configure the site to serve HTTP and HTTPS

-Mozilla has an [HTTPS configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) which produces boilerplate for configuring various web servers for HTTPS.
+Mozilla has an [HTTPS configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) which produces boilerplate for adding HTTPS to various web servers.

-Make sure to serve both HTTP and HTTPS.

 ## Transition content